Henschel Hs 129: Hs 129 B-3

-It was decided that the 7.5 cm semi-automatic Rheinmetall PaK 40 anti-tank gun, which had already been adapted for use in the Junkers Ju 88P-1, would be further modified for use in the Hs 129.
-This resulted in the BK 7,5 (Bordkanone 7,5), which, even though it weighed 1200 kg, was lighter than the PaK 40.
+It was decided that the 7.5 cm semi-automatic Rheinmetall PaK 40 anti-tank gun, which had already been adapted for use in the Junkers Ju 88 P-1, would be further modified for use in the Hs 129.This resulted in the BK 7,5 (Bordkanone 7,5), which, even though it weighed 1200 kg, was lighter than the PaK 40.
 Fully automatic, it featured a new, hydraulic recoil-dampening system and a new, more aerodynamic muzzle brake.
 An autoloader system, with 12 rounds in a rotary magazine, was fitted in the empty space behind the cockpit, within the rear half of the wing root area.
 The gun and its recoil mechanism occupied a substantial gun pod under the fuselage, and a circular port at the rear of the pod allowed rearwards ejection of spent cartridges immediately after firing.
 While this new variant, the Hs 129 B-3, was theoretically capable of destroying any tank in the world, the added weight worsened the aircraft's general performance and it was inferior to previous variants.

-The Bordkanone 7,5 was the heaviest and most powerful forward-firing weapon fitted to a production military aircraft during World War II.
+The Bordkanone 7,5 was the heaviest and most powerful forward-firing weapon fitted to a production military aircraft during the Second World War.
 The only other ground-attack aircraft to be factory-equipped with similar-calibre guns were the 1,420 examples of the North American B-25G and B-25H Mitchell, which mounted either a 75 mm M4 cannon, or lightweight T13E1 or M5 versions of the same gun, both of which required a crew member to manually reload after each shot.
+The Japanese Mitsubishi Ki-109 Army Heavy Fighter Interceptor also carried a 75mm gun, but only 24 were produced.

-From June 1944, only 25 examples of the Hs 129 B-3 arrived at frontline units before the production line was shut down in September (a small number were reportedly also created by converting B-2 aircraft).
-In the field the B-3 proved effective, but its small numbers had little effect on the war effort.
+In May 1944, a Hs 129B-2, Werknummer 141258, was fitted with a mock-up of the BK 7.5 and underwent aerodynamic testing at Travemünde.
+The gun fired a 12 kg shell and in an emergency the entire installation could be jettisoned.
+During August of that year, the first three HS 129 B-3s commenced trials.
+While deliveries commenced to actual frontline units, around 25 B-3s are believed to have been completed prior to the production line being permanently shut down in September (a small number were reportedly also created by converting B-2 aircraft).
+In the field, the B-3 proved to be effective even against members of the IS tank family.
+However, its small numbers meant that it had little effect on the war effort.